Skip to main content

 Plugin loaded but no spans show up

 1. Run /weave status.
-If lifecycle is disabled, config-error, or not-started, the plugin did not activate.
+If lifecycle is disabled, config-error, or not-started, the plugin didn’t activate.
 Check the gateway log for weave: config.entity is required, weave: configuration error, or [weave] incompatible plugin SDK.

-2. Confirm diagnostics.enabled: true in the gateway config.
+2. Check you haven’t set diagnostics.enabled: false in the gateway config.
+This field should be true.

 4. Confirm the auth source. /weave status should print auth=....
 If it says WANDB_API_KEY env but you set the key in a different environment variable, the plugin is reading the wrong key.